imacfoan/DASS_DSM/docs/03-S03-overview.md

 -   compute and interpret a confusion matrix and overall prediction accuracy;

--   perform a variety of classification methods and appreciate their advantages and limitations.
+-   apply a variety of classification methods and appreciate their advantages and limitations;

+-   understand the differences between modelling count data using a linear versus a Poisson model;
+-   interpret the results of a Poisson regression model.
 :::

 **In this section, you will practice using the functions below.
 It is